dfinity/motoko/doc/md/reference/language-manual.md

   type G<T> = Fst<G<T>, Any>;
 ```

-are all non-productive, since each definition will enter a loop after one or more expansions of its body.

 #### Expansiveness

-A set of mutually recursive type or class declarations will be rejected if the set is *expansive*.
+A set of mutually recursive type or class declarations will be rejected if the set is expansive.

 Expansiveness is a syntactic criterion.
-To determine whether a set of singly or mutually recursive type definitions, say
+To determine whether a set of singly or mutually recursive type definitions, consider the following example:

 ``` motoko no-repl
   type C<...,Xi,...> = T;